cbrueffer/cbrueffer.github.io/content/authors/cbrueffer/_index.md

 - Visitors
 ---

-I am a Biomedical Data Scientist currently working as Senior Bioinformatician at the cancer diagnostics company [SAGA Diagnostics](http://sagadiagnostics.com/).
+I am a Biomedical Data Scientist currently working as Senior Bioinformatician within cancer diagnostics at [SAGA Diagnostics](https://sagadiagnostics.com/).
 Additionally I conduct research in affiliation with [Lund University](https://portal.research.lu.se/portal/en/persons/christian-brueffer) in Sweden.

-My work focuses on the development of diagnostics based on tumor DNA and RNA sequencing to improve treatment and survival of cancer patients.
+My main interest is in using computational methods and biological/medical data to improve our understanding and treatment of diseases.
-Many of my projects, including my [doctoral thesis]({{< ref "/project/phd" >}}), have been embedded in the [Sweden Cancerome Analysis Network--Breast (SCAN-B)](https://www.scan-b.lu.se/) breast cancer study.
+Many of my projects, including my [doctoral thesis]({{< ref "/project/phd" >}}), have been focused on [cancer](tag/cancer) in humans.
-Additionally I work on improving open source bioinformatics and reproducible research infrastructure by contributing to projects such as [conda-forge](https://conda-forge.org/), [Bioconda](http://bioconda.github.io/), and [Biopython](http://biopython.org/).
+Additionally I work on improving open source bioinformatics and reproducible research infrastructure by contributing to projects such as [conda-forge](https://conda-forge.org/), [Bioconda](https://bioconda.github.io/), and [Biopython](https://biopython.org/).

 Over the past 20 years I have contributed to a number of open source software projects, most notably the [FreeBSD](https://www.freebsd.org/) computer operating system.
-A rough overview can be [found on OpenHub](https://www.openhub.net/accounts/brueffer) and [GitHub](https://github.com/cbrueffer).
+A rough overview can be [found on GitHub](https://github.com/cbrueffer) and [OpenHub](https://www.openhub.net/accounts/brueffer).